 Our aim is to switch from paper forms to e-RS across the Trust in a phased approach from now until March 2018.

-- two week wait
+- Two week wait referrals

 - Lambeth Integrated MSK Service (assessment service)

 Phase two went live 1 December 2017 and included:

 From 1 February 2018 we will be rolling out phase three of the e-RS paper switch-off programme.
 These services are: